jkeger/arctic/README.md

 The default `express = 0` is a convenient input for automatic `express = N`.

-Note that the total charge in an image is guaranteed to be conserved only with `express = 0` (and also `empty_traps_for_first_transfers = True` if the trail length is comparable to the image size).
+Note that the total charge in an image is only guaranteed to be conserved with `express = 0` (and also `empty_traps_for_first_transfers = True` if the trail length is comparable to the image size).

 ### Speedup 2: Watermark pruning
 With large, noiseless images in particular (and especially with slow capture traps), it is possible to accumulate a large number of watermarks containing negligible numbers of electrons.
 These increase runtime without affecting output.
 Packets of fewer than `[parallel/serial]_prune_n_electrons` can be moved into neighbouring watermarks every `[parallel/serial]_prune_frequency` readout steps.
-Default values are `1e-181 and `20`, but significant speedups are possible by tuning these for different images and different species of charge trap.
+Default values are `1e-181` and `20`, but significant speedups are possible by tuning these for different images and different species of charge trap.

 ### Offsets and windows
 It is possible to (more quickly) process part of an image in two ways.
 In either use, because of edge effects, the region of interest should be expanded to include several pixels closer to readout (when adding CTI) or in all directions (when correcting CTI).

 Either pass the full image, using the `window_start` and `_stop` arguments to indicate the first and last pixel numbers to be processed; or pass a subset of the image and use `offset` to indicate the number of missing, preceding pixels.

 ### Partial readout